rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/XXE Injection/Introduction.md

 Also known as XML External Entity Injection is a vulnerability that allows an attacker to interfere with an application's processing of XML data.
+This vulnerability often allows the attacker to view files on the server and interact with any backend or external systems that the application has access to.

+In some situations, an attacker can escalate and XXE attack to perform [server-side request forgery (SSRF)](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FServer-side%20Vulnerabilities%2FServer-side%20Request%20Forgery%2FIntroduction) attacks by leveraging the XXE vulnerability.

+XML external entities are a type of custom XML entity whose defined values are loaded from outside of the [DTD](https://portswigger.net/web-security/xxe/xml-entities) in which they are declared.
+External entities are particularly interesting from a security perspective because they allow an entity to be defined based on the contents of a file path or URL.